ericnost/ericnost.github.io/index.md

 title: Welcome!

 ---
 I research how data technologies inform environmental governance.
 New kinds of data-generating sensors and data-synthesizing algorithms are becoming central to everyday life and may prove transformational at a policy-level as well.
 A key challenge for geographers in the coming years is assessing these technologies’ promise to help society solve sustainability issues related to food security, climate change adaptation, and ecosystem services conservation.
 This will be done by understanding their human dimensions - their design, use, maintenance, and social impacts - alongside other governance trends such as marketization and metrification.
-My work contributes to the fields of political ecology, science and technology studies, and digital geographies and is currently supported by several grants, including a SSHRC Insight Development Grant.
+My work contributes to the field of political ecology and is currently supported by a SSHRC Insight Development Grant.

-I teach undergraduate courses in nature-society geography and mapping as well as a graduate course in the department’s new Master of Conservation Leadership.
-I serve on the coordinate committee of the [Environmental Data and Governance Initiative](https://www.envirodatagov.org), where we [bring people together to analyze data](https://www.environmentalenforcementwatch.org/) in the US EPA's Enforcement and Compliance History Online (ECHO) database and track how the US federal government portrays climate change on the web.
+I teach undergraduate courses in nature-society geography and mapping as well as a graduate course in the department’s new Master of Conservation Leadership program.
+I serve on the coordinate committee of the [Environmental Data and Governance Initiative](https://www.envirodatagov.org), where we [bring people together to analyze publicly available data](https://www.environmentalenforcementwatch.org/) and track how the US federal government portrays climate change on the web.

 ### Recruitment
-My research is currently supported by several grants, including a SSHRC Insight Development Grant.
 I’m excited to hear from prospective grad students who are curious about the intersections of data technologies and environmental governance.
-Some specific projects we might collaborate on include:

-* **Evaluating** opportunities and challenges to the use of data technologies in nature conservation.
-Please see [this flyer](/digital_conservation_MA_Guelph_final.pdf) on my SSHRC-funded project “Digital Conservation Practices and Perspectives” for more details!
 * **Visualizing** climate and environmental governance data through “counter-data” and “counter-mapping” methods.

 Prospective students should be interested in conducting interviews, document analysis, and/or surveys for their research, as well as working critically with data technologies themselves.
-I can offer training in critical communication skills - including mapping, web design, and public writing - and in the scholarly fields of political ecology, science and technology studies, and digital geographies.
+I can offer training in critical communication skills - including mapping, web design, and public writing.

 I encourage interested candidates to email me at enost[at]uoguelph[dot]ca with a brief statement of interest, an unofficial transcript, a writing / research sample, and a CV/resume.